 HUNT BASICS (PDF DOWNLOAD)

-The Oakland Treasure Hunt is a unique urban sleuthing adventure played on the streets of downtown & uptown Oakland.
+The Oakland Treasure Hunt is a unique urban sleuthing adventure played on the streets of downtown & uptown Oakland, developed in partnership with Jayson Wechter/SF Treasure Hunts.
 Treasure hunting teams have three hours to solve clues leading to unique locations including obscure landmarks, forgotten architectural delights, and vestiges of Oakland’s colorful past.

 The clues, or puzzles, are designed to test various skills: map reading, knowledge of popular culture, current events, science, or literature; crossword puzzle solving; cracking simple codes, etc. Everyone on a team gets to contribute and must agree on what they think is the correct solution to each clue.

 Each clue leads to a specific site, where teams search for a secret item, which proves they correctly solved that clue.
 Teams that solve the most clues in the shortest time receive prizes and bragging rights for the rest of the year.

 Here’s a sample clue:

 This 100-year-old building was once the tallest in Oakland.
 Its street address is “1” and its highest-ranking employee runs a race that doesn’t involve distance.
 It’s marked as “Number 28” near its front steps, where you’ll learn that it’s a fifth.

 Its nickname was once a type of culinary confection.
 What was that nickname?